 - All posts must have a good (Green) readability score from Yoast.
 (If you do not have access to Yoast, feel free to submit your post and I can check for you).

-- All submissions must be submitted through the WordPress site.
+- All post submissions must be submitted through the WordPress site.

 - Keep it Simple, DIY reserves the right to edit headlines, images, the body of the post, and any other piece of the submission.